kamathe/kamathe.github.io/posts/volatility-cheat.md

 ## What is Volatility ?

 Recently I was reading about `Memory Forensics` and it seems `Volatility` is the tool of choice for performing memory forensics.
-Provided you have an raw image file of the primary memory or RAM dumped to a file on disk, you can run various commands or plugins provided by Volatility on this image to extract important information.
+Provided you have an raw image of the primary memory or RAM dumped to a file on disk, you can run various commands or plugins provided by Volatility on this image to extract important information.